Given the simplicity and convenience of tumblr, I will now be posting the majority of my content at http://creaturesmadness.tumblr.com/

 Vocabulizer DS

-Some type of intelligence test is always performed to ensure that norns with problematic genes and poor drives won’t weaken the gene pool.
-The Egg Finder Advanced (DS) is placed at the bottom of the workshop and connected to the timer which is placed in the containment chamber out of reach of creatures.
+to the timer which is placed in the containment chamber out of reach of creatures.
 I despise lifts and buttons, so I have gotten into the habit of removing both in favor of Elevines.

-I have also "designed" an intelligence test for the Biodome metaroom, which I’ll come back to another time.
+test for the Biodome metaroom, which I’ll come back to another time.

-There are many, many other agents that I regularly use.
-Those listed above have just become my basic, standard world setup.
+many other agents that I regularly use.
+Those listed above have just become my